vocdoni/docs/docs/architecture/components/census-service.md

   "id": "req-12345678",
   "request": {
     "method": "addClaim",
-    "censusId": "hexString",       // Where to add the claim "claimData": "string",      // Typically, a public key "timestamp": 1556110671
+    "censusId": "hexString", // where to add the claim "claimData": "string", // typically, a hash of a public key "timestamp": 1556110671
   },
   "signature": "string"